pubudusitinamaluwa/tic-tac-toe-api/README.md

 ## Introduction

 This project includes a simple backend implementation for Tic-Tac-Toe done with Java and Springboot.
+The frontend implementation can be found here: [tic-tac-toe](https://github.com/pubudusitinamaluwa/tic-tac-toe)

 Read more about the game: https://en.wikipedia.org/wiki/Tic-tac-toe

-The API serves endoints for,
+The API serves endpoints for,
 * Session management
   * Create session (`/tictactoe/session/create`)
     > Creates a new session with a game board.
 Returns session with a sessionId, timestamp and game board.